On Singleness & Faith

 (1 Corinthians 7: 7)

-The apostle Paul doesn’t stop there, either.
-He says that it is better to be single like him if you can cope with it, because someone who is single can actually devote themselves more fully to God’s work.
+And the apostle Paul doesn’t stop there.
+He says that it is actually better to be single like him if you can cope with it (although not everyone can) - because someone who is single can actually devote themselves more fully to God’s work.
 What an incredibly true, but so often over-looked and disregarded point of view in our church culture today!

 Singleness is not second-best

-But the truth is that whether singleness is just a season in someone’s life, or a chosen longer-term calling, treating it like it’s just making the best of a bad situation or as if they are somehow less complete because of their marriage status, is massively under-valuing and under-utilising a huge section of the church.
+Ultimately, whether singleness is just a season in someone’s life of waiting to meet the right partner (like mine was), or a chosen longer-term calling into celibacy (like Paul), when the church treats it like it’s just ‘making the best of a bad situation’, or behaves as if those individuals are somehow less complete because of their lack of marriage status, it is massively under-valuing a huge section of the church!

-We are all made complete in Christ, and marriage doesn’t add to or change to his work.
+The truth revealed in Scripture is that we all made complete in Christ (Colossians 2:10), and marriage doesn’t add to or change to this work.

 Being part of the solution

-Choose to see your singleness as a gift by really focusing on how you can serve God right now, in ways that may not be as easy for you in the future.
+Meanwhile, if you’re single right now and it isn’t by your design or choice, I’d encourage you to stay plugged into a local church community - even when it feels like a lonely or hard place to be.
+Don’t get bitter or cynical.
+Instead, choose to see your current season of singleness as a gift by really focusing on how you can serve God right now, in ways that may not be as easy for you in the future.

-And most of all, make sure you seek out people who will love you, include you, support you, and release you into your full potential in God – not just when you’re married - but right now, exactly as you are.
+Most of all, make sure that you really seek out those people who will befriend you, include you, love you, support you, and release you into your full potential in God – not just when you’re married, but right now, exactly as you are.

 Subscribe to Notes On Life